syt2/zotero-addons/README.md

 The main data source for add-ons comes from **[zotero-chinese/zotero-plugins](https://github.com/zotero-chinese/zotero-plugins)**.

-Switch the source to `(zotero-chinese)` in Zotero to use this source.
+Switch the source to `(zotero-chinese)` in Add-on Market to use this source.

 > If you have new add-ons to add, submit it to [zotero-chinese/zotero-plugins](https://github.com/zotero-chinese/zotero-plugins).

 ### [syt2/zotero-addons-scraper](https://github.com/syt2/zotero-addons-scraper)

-Switch the source to `(addon-scraper)` in Zotero to use this source.
+Switch the source to `(addon-scraper)` in Add-on Market to use this source.

 ### Custom Source